-Fine needle aspiration (FNA) is another type of biopsy that can be done in a doctor's office or clinic.
-Doctors often use it to see if enlarged lymph nodes in the groin contain cancer.
-FNA is not used to take a biopsy from the penis itself.
-During FNA, you may need local anesthesia injected into your skin of your groin, but you may not need it in some cases.
-To take the biopsy, your doctor will place a thin needle directly into the lymph node for about 10 seconds and withdraw cells and a few drops of liquid.
+Fine needle aspiration (FNA).
+This biopsy can be done in a doctor's office or clinic.
+FNA is not used to take a tissue sample from the penis.
+It takes a sample from nearby lymph nodes.
+During FNA, you may get local pain medicine injected into your skin of your groin.
+The doctor will then put a thin needle into the lymph node for about 10 seconds.
+He or she will remove cells and a few drops of liquid.

-After the biopsy, your doctor will send the removed tissue to a pathologist.
-A pathologist is a specialist who will use a microscope to check the tissue for cancer cells.
+After the biopsy, your doctor will send the tissue to a pathologist.
+A pathologist is a specialist who will check the tissue under a microscope for cancer cells.